Guide to Sources in Anthropology

 AnthroGuide: A Guide to Departments, a Directory of Members.
 2010-.

 Annual directory published by the American Anthropological Association (AAA), containing information on more than 800 departments in academic and research institutions, museums, and government organizations in the United States, Canada, Mexico, Australia, New Zealand, Austria, France, Norway, United Kingdom, China, Singapore, and South Africa.
 Each institutional entry contains contact information for the program, a list of degrees offered and brief summary of requirements for each, and information about research facilities and field schools, if applicable.
 The entries also contain a listing of full-time, affiliated, adjunct, and emeriti faculty along with their areas of specialization and contact information.
 Also includes a directory of AAA members and divisions (units), a section of statistics related to academic anthropology, and a list of dissertations produced in the period covered by each edition.
-Current year is located in SSHEL Reference, previous years in Oak Street.
+Current year is located in SSHEL Reference, previous years in the Main Stacks.
 For older issues, see

 572.07 AM3g Guide to departments of Anthropology.
 1962-1989.